nycmeshnet/nycmeshfeed/README.md

 -> [lime-sdk](https://github.com/nycmeshnet/lime-sdk) - Repo cloned from the libremesh build system.
 It builds the base image.
 Currently the nycmesh branch contains the following mods
 * .drone.yml - current steps to build and publish images
+* feeds.conf.default.local - contains the link to this repo to add tinc to the liremesh build
 * options.conf.local - points the communities customization to you fork of the repo
+* libremesh.sdk.config.local - contains the CONFIG_PACKAGE for tinc from this repo

 -> [network-profiles](https://github.com/nycmeshnet/network-profiles) - Repo clone from libremesh.
 Part of the build step specifies what network profile to add on top of the image.
 There's a nycmesh branch that contains nycmesh.net folder which containers common-qmp-compat which is our current libremesh